vadis-project/sv-ident/README.md

 [1] Andrea Zielinski and Peter Mutschke.
 2017.
 Mining Social Science Publications for Survey Variables.
 In Proceedings of the Second Workshop on NLP and Computational Social Science, pages 47–52, Vancouver, Canada.
 Association for Computational Linguistics.

 [2] Andrea Zielinski and Peter Mutschke.
 2018.
 Towards a Gold Standard Corpus for Variable Detection and Linking in Social Science Publications.
 In Proceedings of the Eleventh International Conference on Language Resources and Evaluation (LREC 2018), Miyazaki, Japan.
 European Language Resources Association (ELRA).

+[3] Tornike Tsereteli, Yavuz Selim Kartal, Simone Paolo Ponzetto, Andrea Zielinski, Kai Eckert, and Philipp Mayr.
+2022.
+Overview of the SV-Ident 2022 Shared Task on Survey Variable Identification in Social Science Publications.
+In Proceedings of the Third Workshop on Scholarly Document Processing, pages 229–246, Gyeongju, Republic of Korea.
+Association for Computational Linguistics.